adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The Wheeler sobbed,

 "Now I and my people are ruined forever!
-You have dis- covered our secret.
+You have discovered our secret.
 Yes, we are helpless.
 We write in the sand warnings to Beware the Wheelers."

 "Tell me," said Tiktok, "who rules the Land of Ev now?"
 "There is no ruler," was the answer, "But the Princess Langwidere, who is a niece of our late King Evoldo, lives in a part of the royal palace and spends money of the royal treasury.
 The Princess Langwidere is not exactly a ruler, because she doesn’t rule.
-The Princess Langwidere is a different person

-every time I see her.
+The Princess Langwidere is a different person every time I see her.
 She appears to us in many forms."

-They passed out of the forest and saw a beautiful vale in which were many fruit trees and green fields, with pretty farm- houses scattered here and there and broad, smooth roads that led in every direction.
+They passed out of the forest and saw a beautiful vale in which were many fruit trees and green fields, with pretty farmhouses scattered here and there and broad, smooth roads that led in every direction.
 In the center of this lovely vale, rose the tall spires of the royal palace, which glittered brightly.
 The machine man permitted the captive to depart.
 He immediately rolled away.

 Tiktok knocked loudly upon the door.
 It was opened by a little maid,

 "What do you wish, good people?"
 "May I see the Princess, please?"

 "I will tell her you are here," said the maid.
 "Step in."
 Dorothy walked in, followed closely by the machine.
 "Remain here," the maid said.
-"What names shall I give
+"What names shall I give the Princess?"

-the Princess?"

 "I am Dorothy Gale, of Kansas," replied the child; "and this gentleman is a machine named Tiktok, and the yellow hen is my friend Billina."

 Princess Langwidere’s sitting-room was panelled with great mirrors, which reached from the ceiling to the floor.
 When Langwidere sat in her easy chair and played soft melodies upon her mandolin, her form was mirrored hundreds of times, in walls and ceiling and floor.
 The Princess slowly walked across the silver floor to her cabinet.
 She had thirty heads — as many as there are days in the month.
 But she had only one neck.
-These heads were kept in her "cabinet," which was a beautiful dressing-room that lay just between Langwidere’s sleeping- chamber and the sitting-room.
+These heads were kept in her "cabinet," which was a beautiful dressing-room that lay just between Langwidere’s sleepingchamber and the sitting-room.
 Each head was in a separate cupboard.

-The Princess went to her cabinet, opened one of the cup- boards, and took the head from the golden shelf.
+The Princess went to her cabinet, opened one of the cupboards, and took the head from the golden shelf.
 Then she put on the head and afterward called her maids to robe her for the day.
 The thirty heads were various.
 There were heads with golden hair, brown hair, rich auburn hair and black hair; but none with gray hair.
 The heads had eyes of blue, of gray, of hazel, of brown and of black; but there were no red eyes among them, and all were bright and handsome.

 The Princess unlocked the door with her ruby key.
 She handed the head No. 9 to the maid, and took the head No. 17 from its shelf and fitted it to her neck.
 It had black hair and dark eyes and a lovely pearl-and-white complexion.

-Then the Princess went to meet her guests in the drawing- room.
+Then the Princess went to meet her guests in the drawingroom.
 She was greatly disappointed to find that her visitors were merely a small girl, a copper man and a yellow hen.

 "Oh!" said Langwidere.
-"I thought of someone more im- portant.
+"I thought of someone more important.
 Tell me, are you of royal blood?"

 "Better than that, ma’am," said Dorothy.
 "I came from Kansas."